Terms and Conditions

 The prices of services that Nody offers are stated in euros and are always exclusive of VAT and exclusive of other possible costs to be incurred in the context of the agreement, such as a website license, hosting, etc.

-After completing our project you pay the remaining amount.
-This payment will amount to the other 50% of the total invoice.
 The amount due must be paid within 14 days after receipt of the invoice.
 A payment that is not paid and runs after that date entails collection costs.

 Nody Studio thinks it's important that customers can easily keep their own website up-to-date.
 This means that they are given the freedom to adjust texts and change photos when necessary.